 The third reign of life – clean energy from another realm

-Most of us will remember from our time at school that life divides into different reigns.
+Most of us will remember from our time at school that life is divided into different reigns.
 One of them belongs to Bacteria, scientifically called Prokaryotes.
 They are simple singular cell life forms with no cellular core and RNA swimming free in a sack of chemicals.
 They are the very simplest life forms the broad public generally knows of.

-Archaea often live in the most extreme environments, they have the most unusual shapes and can sometimes feed on things we would find wildly indigestible such as ammonia, metal ions and even hydrogen gas.
+Archaea often live in the most extreme environments, they have the most unusual shapes and can sometimes feed on things we would find wildly indigestible such as ammonia, metal ions, and even hydrogen gas.

 Archaea seem alien at first sight but they are also physically closer to you and me than you might like to believe.
 Billions of them live in your gut and help your biochemistry to function properly.
-In fact, if it was not for them we would not even be able to live as they support some of the most vital processes in our bodies like digestion as an example.
+If it was not for them we would not even be able to live as they support some of the most vital processes in our bodies like digestion as an example.
 Their end products give funny pleasures to our nostrils when we pass gas.
 The methane in those gases is the result of the digestive processes at work in those Archaea.

-This as a fact is interesting enough by itself , as the bio methane industry depends on many of those organisms for their smooth operations.
-But the real power of those little beings lies somewhere else and the consequences might well be earth shattering.
+This as a fact is interesting enough by itself, as the biomethane industry depends on many of those organisms for their smooth operations.
+But the real power of those little beings lies somewhere else and the consequences might well be earth-shattering.

 Here it gets exciting as this has the power to resolve one of the most pressing problems renewable power sources such as wind and solar have.
 They are intermittent which means that they produce power when the wind blows or when the sun shines.
 This however rarely coincides with our consumption patterns as we want to take showers or watch television when we feel like doing it or it suits us, not when the weather god likes us or not.

-Storing the energy produced during high production but low consumption cycles is technically challenging and hugely expensive.
+Storing the energy produced during high-production but low-consumption cycles is technically challenging and hugely expensive.
 Plus, the technology behind is challenging for big volumes.

 Besides, the one big area of energy consumption that is still firmly in petroleum’s firm grip is mobility.
 Pure e-mobility exists but it’s not even the icing on the Mount Everest snowcap.

-If this methane comes straight out of nature it would give back to nature what it took from it just recently so its carbon neutral.
+If this methane comes straight out of nature it would give back to nature what it took from it just recently so it’s carbon neutral.
 But I have beaten this horse to death.

 If the intermittent power produced by wind or solar would instead be used to produce hydrogen through electrolysis, it would create the feed necessary for the methanophile Archaea to do their job.
 Just add some cheap source of CO2 and the circle is squared.

 You will say that electrolysis is expensive and makes the process unattractive but most of the cost stems from the cost of electricity and this is free in our case.
 Many wind turbines and solar panels have to be switched off for long stretches of the day because the produced electricity can simply not be used.
-Expensive installations lay idle for long times but if they continued the deliver their cheap electricity to a device that will take it whenever it comes and power down in times of high consumption, hydrogen production becomes a breeze.
+Expensive installations lay idle for long times but if they continue the deliver their cheap electricity to a device that will take it whenever it comes and power down in times of high consumption, hydrogen production becomes a breeze.

 Besides, the Methanizer (I like cool names and this one fits the bill) could be rather small so it would be produced in high numbers and deployed just about anywhere.
 If placed close to the power production units, the load on the grid would be negligible.